Onyx Integrates Microsoft Azure Health Data Services with Latest Release of OnyxOS Interoperability Platform

 OnyxOS, Spring’24 Edition, a market leading FHIR Interoperability platform, integrates Azure Health Data Services and supports the CMS Prior Authorization Rule

-Our platform supports large health plans and state Medicaid agencies to accelerate their interoperability efforts, offering a scalable, easy-to-deploy fully managed service”WINDSOR MILL, MD, USA, May 8, 2024 /EINPresswire.com/ -- Onyx is excited to announce the Spring’24 release of their OnyxOS Interoperability Compliance Managed Service platform.
+Our platform supports large health plans and state Medicaid agencies to accelerate their interoperability efforts, offering a scalable, easy-to-deploy fully managed service.”WINDSOR MILL, MD, USA, May 10, 2024 /EINPresswire.com/ -- Onyx (https://OnyxHealth.io) is excited to announce the Spring’24 release of their OnyxOS Interoperability Compliance Managed Service platform.
 This latest edition marks a significant milestone as it becomes one of the first interoperability platforms built on Microsoft Azure Health Data Services (AHDS).

 The Spring'24 edition also includes functional upgrades to meet the compliance requirements of the CMS Prior Authorization Rule (CMS-0057-F).
 This addition supports Provider Access and Electronic Prior Authorization requirements, crucial for healthcare providers under new CMS mandates.

 "Interoperability is vital to better healthcare.
-Onyx is a key Microsoft partner, and with the new CMS rules promoting FHIR-based interoperability, there is a significant need for analytics and AI tools.
-Onyx is a key partner, and we look forward to seeing how their solution built on Azure Health Data Services helps transform the healthcare ecosystem," said Umesh Rustogi, General Manager, Healthcare & Life Sciences Data Platform, Microsoft.
+Onyx is a key Microsoft partner, and with the new CMS rules promoting FHIR-based interoperability, we look forward to seeing how their solution built on Azure Health Data Services helps transform the healthcare ecosystem," said Umesh Rustogi, General Manager, Healthcare & Life Sciences Data Platform, Microsoft.

 The CMS-0057-F rule requires health plans to enhance their Patient Access API, enable Payer-to-Payer data exchange in bulk, provide a Provider Access API, and facilitate Electronic Prior Authorization along with metrics.
 Clients can now leverage Azure Health Data Services combined with Onyx’s solutions to expedite their transformation processes through the OnyxOS “Interoperability as a Service” platform.